elintseeker/Battletech-Solo-Rules/HouseRules.md

 Instead of using the Cluster hit table, use the following steps:

-- Determine the number of clusters the weapon produces.
-- Roll a die for each cluster
+- Roll a die for each cluster (LRMs: 5pt cluster per d6, SRMs: 1 missile per d6)
 - A roll of 3+ results as a cluster hit.
-- Deal minimum 2 pts of damage if a weapon/launcher misses.
+- If LRM cluster (or SRM launcher not missile) misses, deal 2pts of damage minimum.

 *See [Cluster Rolls - DFAWargaming](http://dfawargaming.com/home/dfa-optional-and-house-rules) for explanation and statistics.*